mkbaldwin/mkbaldwin.github.io/_posts/2016-08-19-scenic-city-summit-2016.md

 technologies.
 One person can't know everything, but as a team you can have all the knowledge needed to be successful.

+{% include quote
-I don't want rockstars on my team.
-I want my team to be rocking it. - Jessica Kerr {: .notice--info}
+   text="I don't want rockstars on my team.
+I want my team to be rocking it." author="Jessica Kerr"
+%}

 You can get the slides for her presentation [here](https://t.co/QXbfbBzB6Y).